Tencent/omi/packages/omi-cli/template/md2site/src/docs/en/introduction.md

 ├─ scripts
 ├─ src
 │  ├─ assets
 │  ├─ docs           //Store all your md of docs
 │  │   ├─ en         //Store all your md of docs
-│  │   └─ zh-cn   //Store all your md of docs
+│  │   ├─ zh-cn      //Store all your md of docs
+│  │   └─ config.js  //Config of your app
 │  ├─ elements       //Store all custom elements
 │  ├─ store          //Store all this store of pages
 │  ├─ index.js       //Entry js of compiler，will build to index.html
 │  └─ zh-cn.js       //Entry js of compiler，will build to zh-cn.html
 ```